dongqi-DQ/GEO4PALM/README.md

 [domain]
 ndomain           -  maximum number of domains, when >=2, domain nesting is enabled
 centlat, centlon  -  centre latitude and longitude of the first domain.
 Note this is not required for nested domains
-nx                -  number of grid points along x-axis
+nx                -  number of grid points along the x-axis
-ny                -  number of grid points along y-axis
+ny                -  number of grid points along the y-axis
-nz                -  number of grid points along z-axis
+nz                -  number of grid points along the z-axis
-dx                -  grid spacing in meters along x-axis
+dx                -  grid spacing in metres along the x-axis
-dy                -  grid spacing in meters along y-axis
+dy                -  grid spacing in metres along the y-axis
-dz                -  grid spacing in meters along z-axis
+dz                -  grid spacing in metres along the z-axis
 z_origin          -  elevated terrain mean grid position in meters (leave as 0.0 if unknown)
 ll_x              -  lower left corner distance to the first domain in meters along x-axis
 ll_y              -  lower left corner distance to the first domain in meters along y-axis